anupampatil44/weather_app/README.md

 # Weather App-

 - A Flutter application for *fetching & displaying Weather details* about any Location the user wishes to search.
+- Background of the main page is *dynamic*, i.e based on the type of weather at the particular location searched.

 - API used for procuring weather data: https://openweathermap.org/current